Read through all the instructions first before starting this craft.

 Lay your pieces of mirror down on your board and plan your design.

-Place your pieces of glass stones down as well.
+Place your pieces of glass stones down and plan their layout as well.

 Once you are happy with the layout and you have everything spaced out correctly you can now start to glue the pieces down.